KrystianUsarz/KrystianUsarz/README.md

 - 👋 Hi, I’m @KrystianUsarz
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning programmer
+- 🌱 I’m currently a learning programmer
-- 💞️ I’m looking to collaborate on programmers

 <!---
 KrystianUsarz/KrystianUsarz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.